gyreas/ledd/README.md

+# Under heavy construction thus the API is still very unstable.
+# Check back occasionally

 ## ledd
 `ledd` (pronounced led-dy) is a line-oriented text editor in the spirit of Unix `ed` but it daemonizes (and looks nicer): thus, `ledd` mean `l`ittle `ed`itor that `d`aemonizes.
 Since it daemonizes, you interact with it via a client that takes commands from the shell.
 Written in Rust.

 ### Features
+#### Basically my TODO list
  - [ ] background process that can manage multiple buffers at once
  - [ ] show cursor position on the current line
+ - [ ] lightweight and similar commands to `ed`
- - [ ] the client does the line printing
+ - [ ] the client/tui does the line printing via gRPC
  - [ ] uses gRPC

 ### Why?